marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

 In this lab, you simulate this process by walking through the development of a KFP pipeline that orchrestrates BigQuery and Cloud AI Platform services to train and deploy a **scikit-learn model**:

-1. In Part 1 of the lab, you will work in a Jupyter notebook to explore the data, prepare data extraction routines, and experiment with training and hyperparameter tuning code.
+1. In Exercise 1 of the lab, you will work in a Jupyter notebook to explore the data, prepare data extraction routines, and experiment with training and hyperparameter tuning code.

-1. In Part 2, you will re-factor code snippets developed in the notebook into KFP components and a KFP pipeline.
+1. In Exercise 2, you will re-factor code snippets developed in the notebook into KFP components and a KFP pipeline.

-1. In Part 3, you will author a **Cloud Build** CI/CD workflow that automatically builds and deploys the KFP pipeline.
+1. In Exercise 3, you will author a **Cloud Build** CI/CD workflow that automatically builds and deploys the KFP pipeline.

-1. In Part 4, you will integrate your CI/CD workflow with **GitHub** by setting up a trigger that starts the CI/CD workflow when a new tag is applied to your **GitHub** repo.
+1. In Exercise 4, you will integrate your CI/CD workflow with **GitHub** by setting up a trigger that starts the CI/CD workflow when a new tag is applied to your **GitHub** repo.

-1. In Part 5, you will integrate the KFP pipeline with the upstream data management pipeline implemented in **Cloud Composer**.
+1. In Exercise 5, you will integrate the KFP pipeline with the upstream data management pipeline implemented in **Cloud Composer**.

 ## Lab scenario